-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 CEFS has doubled its size since my last review in April.
 This represents a second monthly doubling in the fund's size, which would seem to be a reasonable rate of growth for a new fund.
 Volume and liquidity are low.

-With two months' dividends in the books a bit of clarity on CEFS' dividend policy has emerged.
+With two months' dividends in the books, a bit of clarity on CEFS's dividend policy has emerged.
 Forward yield projects to 7.8%, although the current portfolio suggests the possibility of a somewhat lower dividend in June.

-CEFS continues to cycle funds through its portfolio with the deletion of ten and the addition of six funds.
-This is consistent with their overview statement of seeking outperformance by actively trading the portfolio to capture widening and narrowing of discounts.
+CEFS continues to cycle funds through its portfolio with the deletion of 10 and the addition of six funds.
+This is consistent with its overview statement of seeking outperformance by actively trading the portfolio to capture widening and narrowing of discounts.

 The current portfolio shows an expansion of investment by the ETF into funds where Saba Capital holds large positions, notably three funds from Clough.